directus/directus/docs/reference/app/components/v-card.md

 # Card

-Renders a card.
 A card is nothing but a v-sheet with predefined building blocks to enforce consistency.

 ## Usage